nathanpuri/website/src/pages/en/about.md

 title: Teacher Bio
 slug: about
 date: 2023-07-21T16:32:42.442Z
-thumbnail: /uploads/1689296819292~2.webp
+thumbnail: /uploads/t1qcl9~2.jpg
 ---
-After many years of learning and practice, Natan was authorized to teach Vajrayana, including Dzogchen and Mahamudra by Kyabjé Taklung Tsetrul Rinpoche and Drubpon Gonpo Dorje.
-The teaching is private instructions on enlightenment.
+After many years of learning and practice in the most secret oral instructions which are forbidden to be written in Nyingma and Kagyu lineages, Natan was authorized to teach by Kyabjé Taklung Tsetrul Rinpoche and Drubpon Gonpo Dorje Rinpoche.

 <gurunatan74@gmail.com>